 Giant Jumping Spider

 Normally found in remote wooded areas, early explorers found them frightening due to their large size.
-The fear was unfounded however as most Giant Jumpers have puppy like personalities.
+The fear was unfounded, however, as most Giant Jumpers have puppy-like personalities.
 They love to play, snuggle, and spend time with their adopted families.
-Giant Jumpers are the perfect pet for active and nimble minded people.
+Giant Jumpers are the perfect pet for active and quick witted people.
 Not unlike their natural world counterpart, the jumping spider, they are curious, bright creatures who love to interact with the humans in their surroundings.

 Never cage, chain, or restrict your Jumper’s freedom in any way or form.
-As active hunters it could lead to nutritional deficiencies.
-They are bright and nimble minded, caging them will lead to poor temperament, shows of aggression, and possible bites.
+As active hunters, it could lead to nutritional deficiencies.
+They are bright and nimble-minded, caging them will lead to poor temperament, aggression, and possible bites.
 Due to their intelligent nature they live for social interactions and the chance to observe the humans they know…and those they don’t.
-Consider keeping them in areas of your home or work place where they can do a bit of people watching.
+Consider keeping them in areas of your home or work place where they can do a bit of people-watching.